 You know you’ve got a penchant for mischief when, of all people, Kerri-Ann Kennerly sees fit to dox you.
-Like a scolding schoolmarm, the Studio 10 presenter was out to teach Charles Firth, the perennial troublemaking prankster from the Chaser comedy team, a long-overdue lesson.
+Like a scolding schoolmarm, the Studio 10 presenter was out to teach a long-overdue lesson to Charles Firth, the perennial troublemaking prankster from the Chaser comedy team.

 His crime?
-Projecting highly influential radio host and political powerbroker Alan Jones’s personal mobile number up onto the Opera House.
-It was a defiant protest of Jones’s support for the iconic Sydney monument’s use as a billboard for the Everest Cup.
+Projecting Alan Jones’s personal mobile number onto the Opera House in defiant protest of the influential broadcaster's support for using it as a billboard for the Everest Cup.

 According to Charles Firth, Kennerly’s punishment backfired miserably.
 “There were too many to count, but it would have been at least 10,000 people messaging me,” Firth tells me.
 “And it was the loveliest thing because one in every 100 message was, ‘Yeah, Kerri Ann Kennerley is right,’ and then the 99 others were, ‘Support you, Firthy’.”

-The stunt, which not only hit the Opera House but also targeted Parliament House, was crowdsourced via social media.
-Late in the day, the callout was made for anyone with projectors to lend and hand and turn a half-baked idea into reality.
+The stunt was crowdsourced via social media.
+It hit both the Opera House and NSW Parliament.
+Late in the day, the callout was made for anyone with projectors to lend a hand and turn a half-baked idea into reality.
 Much to Firth’s delight, the people complied.

 “It was sort of our first genuinely crowdsourced stunt, where we didn't actually have any resources of broadcast or anything like that.
 It was probably the funnest stunt I've ever done because it had real impact,” Firth tells me.

-Jones, known for many things, a self-deprecating sense of humour not among them, failed to see the funny side of the prank and brought Firth and Co. to the privacy commission for breach of the Privacy Act.
+Jones does not have a self-deprecating sense of humour.
+He failed to see the funny side of the prank and dragged Firth and Co. in front privacy commission for breach of the Privacy Act.

-Unfortunately for the veteran broadcaster, the Chaser was exempt from any fines or prosecution.
-Laws pertaining to the Act do not apply to small enterprises, and despite the notoriety and fame the Chaser boys have enjoyed over the years, apparently they have never really made much money out of the endeavour.
+Fortunately for Firth, the Chaser was exempt from any fines or prosecution.
+Laws pertaining to the Act do not apply to small enterprises, and despite the notoriety and fame the Chaser boys have enjoyed over the years, apparently, they have never really made much money.

 “every time we go and try and fix up his plaque outside St Mary's Cathedral by adding the little line, ‘and convicted paedophile’ to it, the Catholic Church takes it down”